grro/openhab_pythonrule_engine/README.md

 #update_presence_based_on_phone_seen(item_registry)
 ```

-If the rule method defines a (single!) argument, the item_registry object will be injected automatically.
+If the rule method defines a (single!) argument, the item_registry object is automatically injected.
-The item_registry provides methods to get and set the item state.
-By setting the state the data value will be
+The item_registry object provides methods for getting and setting the item state.
+When setting the state, the data value
-auto converted into the item specific data type
+is automatically converted to the item-specific data type